Moments of synchronicity, moments of

 unintended but nonetheless apparent coincidence draw attention to processual relationships by establishing a perceptible (although illusory) logic in the arbitrary nature of things.

-By being party to a coincidence, an anomalous occurrence, a superficial glimpse of patterning on the world’s veneer of (what would otherwise appear as) chaos, one is coerced into paying attention to all workings as an event out of the ordinary has suggested that there is something more – behind, above or otherwise outside of – a bigger picture, a higher power…
+By being party to coincidences, seemingly anomalous occurrences, superficial glimpses of patterning on the world’s veneer of (what would otherwise appear as) chaos one becomes exposed to the suggestion, the implication that there is something more (behind, above or otherwise outside of (a bigger picture, a higher power))

 in on beat and off

-falling syncopated with the pull down machine that
+they fall syncopated with the pull down machine that

-landing on the off of the treadmill’s four to floor
+landing on the off of the treadmill’s four to floor(or there abouts)

 Moments of synchronicity can induce a state where one becomes actively receptive to all – the relationships, the meaningless along with the meaningful, the noise along with the music, and for that time one’s perceptual world is a (busier but also) much richer place.
 It is a state in which one becomes aware of how inspiring the state of simply being is.

 (This is a short silent film of two metronomes running side by side.
 One doesn’t keep time with itself.
-I like this video a lot.)
+I like this video a lot)